maurock/snake-ga/README.md

 Additionally, it is possible to run the Bayesian Optimization method to find the optimal parameters of the Deep neural network, as well as some parameters of the Deep RL approach.

 ## Install
-This project requires Python 3.6 with the pygame library installed, as well as Pytorch. \
+This project requires Python 3.6 with the pygame library installed, as well as Pytorch.
+If you encounter any error with `torch=1.7.1`, you might need to install Visual C++ 2015-2019 (or simply downgrade your pytorch version, it should be fine). \
 The full list of requirements is in `requirements.txt`.
 ```bash
 git clone git@github.com:maurock/snake-ga.git